• Skip to content

 • Homelessness severely affects life expectancy.
 In England and Wales the average age of death of a homeless person is 45 for men and 43 for women, compared to 76 and 81 years amongst the general population.

-• Based on local information, there are 40-60 people with severe and multiple disadvantages who are at risk of being homeless but who are reluctant to engage with services and are not eligible for re-housing due to past tenancy history or other barriers.
+• In 2021, based on local information, there are 40-60 people with multiple unmet needs who are at risk of being homeless but who are reluctant to engage with services and are not eligible for re-housing due to past tenancy history or other barriers.

 • It is likely due to changes in employment circumstances throughout the COVID-19 pandemic, that many households have fallen into arrears with rent and mortgage payments, and that the impact of the pandemic on homelessness is likely to be felt for a considerable time.
-Furthermore, the increased cost of energy, food and other products is likely to have a significant negative impact on people’s ability to maintain their accommodation.
+Furthermore, immediately following the pandemic, the increased cost of living crisis is having a significant negative impact on people’s ability to maintain their accommodation.

 • Hull’s Preventing Homeless Strategy and action plan has two key priorities improving access to housing and preventing homelessness, and relieving homelessness and preventing rough sleeping.